Work Burnout Recovery in Brighton and Hove

 • Recovery takes longer—weekends don’t reset you in the way they once did

-If this is familiar, the issue is rarely a lack of insight or motivation.
-It is often that your stress–recovery system has been overdrawn for too long.
+If this is familiar, it is often that your stress–recovery system has been overdrawn for too long.

-Prolonged stress can affect sleep, mood, digestion, immunity, pain, blood pressure, and energy regulation.
+Yes, prolonged stress can affect multiple bodily systems as well as your mind and emotions and your ability to restore.
 If you have symptoms that concern you, you should always speak to your GP to rule out medical causes.

-In my work, the focus is on supporting the stress-response system and rebuilding recovery capacity, so your body is no longer stuck in a prolonged “high demand” state, and so that psychologically, you can feel steady and back to yourself.
+In my work, the focus is on supporting the stress-response system and rebuilding recovery capacity in order to reduce the strain of prolonged demand.

 Recovery starts with two practical shifts: